ninth-dev/git-pair/README.md

    e.g. `$ git-pair ninth-dev`

-- `git-pair-unmerged`: amend the previous X commits that have not been merged to the local master/main branch yet.
+- `git-pair-rebase-main`: amend the previous X commits that have not been merged to the local master/main branch yet.

-    e.g. `$ git-pair-unmerged ninth-dev`
+    e.g. `$ git-pair-rebase-main ninth-dev`

-- `git-pair-from`: rebase from a specifc commit hash (inclusive)
+- `git-pair-rebase`: rebase from a specifc commit hash (inclusive)

-    e.g. `$ git-pair-from 1e518f ninth-dev`
+    e.g. `$ git-pair-rebase 1e518f ninth-dev`

+## History

+`git-pair` initially used `git commit --amend` to amend the previous commit message.
+However, it became problematic when doing several small commits and forgetting to run `git-pair`.
+The desire to be able to amend more than one commit message was born.
+In order to achieve this, it was migrated to use `git rebase --interactive` in `v2`.